PacLII Home | Databases | WorldLII | Search | Feedback

 Those reasons are:

-2.1. ټ Attaining age for cfor compulsory retirement;
+2.1.
+Attaining age for compulsory retirement;

-3.1. #160; For disciplinary rery reasons;
+3.1.
+For disciplinary reasons;

-;The Plaintiffs all assert eligibiilty in the terms set out0; They say they were terminated within the time frame of 1 of 10 November 1992 to 7 April 1989 and their Defence Force files show that they were terminated for reasons other than set out in Serials 2, 5, 6, and 7.
+The Plaintiffs all assert eligibiilty in the terms set out.
+They say they were terminated within the time frame of 10 November 1992 to 7 April 1989 and their Defence Force files show that they were terminated for reasons other than set out in Serials 2, 5, 6, and 7.

 RES JUDICATA/COMPROMISE OF ACTION

-It is simple law that a claim tham that has been tried in a Court of Law and a decision lawfully made on it cannot be tried again in respect of the same matters.
+It is simple law that a claim that has been tried in a Court of Law and a decision lawfully made on it cannot be tried again in respect of the same matters.

 In submissions before the July ruling in this matter, Counsel for the Plaintiffs acknowledged that as has been pleaded in their Statements of Claim, those 334 Plaintiffs have received payment from the State and each Statement indicates the amount so paid.

 But Counsel went on to say that those payments were part payments only.
-He also submitted that MtiJustice Brown had not given judgment in relation to service entitlements.
-In fact the learnedl JudgeJudge granted libertPlaintiffs to apply for further orders in respect of these.
+He also submitted that Mr Justice Brown had not given judgment in relation to service entitlements.
+In fact the learned trial Judge granted liberty to Plaintiffs to apply for further orders in respect of these.

 This supplementary decision also took into account the “additional moneys which the State (was) prepared to pay as a result of recommendation of the Acting Deputy Prime Minister” and which are also sought in these proceedings.
-It coms:
+It commences:

 Mr Justice Brown stated:

-<220;I Tolam Abai hereby agree that the amount of K18, 736.24 receipt of which is hereby acky acknowledged (together with termination its paid to me by virtue ofue of the Defence Act Personnel Administration Regulations at the time of termination) is in full settlement of all claims made by me against the State in respect of my retrenchment from the Papua New Guinea Defence Force and contains recompense in full for all hardship and inconvenience experienced by me as a result of the payment of the aforesaid amount.”That acknowledgement and receipt was duly signed without amendment by Mr Abai on 15 July 1991 and acknowledgement in the same terms were also signed by the other Plaintiffs and duly witnessed.
-Copies were thter forwardewarded to the State Solicitors officer, Defence records, Department of Personnel Management, the Department of Finance and Planning.
-In other thestlements wers were entered into all relevant State rece records.
-A copy was retained by the ex serviceman concerned.
+“I Tolam Abai hereby agree that the amount of K18, 736.24 receipt of which is hereby acknowledged (together with termination benefits paid to me by virtue of the Defence Act Personnel Administration Regulations at the time of termination) is in full settlement of all claims made by me against the State in respect of my retrenchment from the Papua New Guinea Defence Force and contains recompense in full for all hardship and inconvenience experienced by me as a result of the payment of the aforesaid amount.”

 RETRENCHMENT ELIGIBILITY/TIME BARS

-Taking the question of eligibility first, this CourtCourt looks to the criteria establisy Mr y Mr Justice Brown cited above.
+Taking the question of eligibility first, this Court looks to the criteria established by Mr Justice Brown cited above.
 After setting Serials 2, 5, 6, and 7 for exclusion from retrenchment benefits Mr Justice Brown went on to say:

 Those Plaintiffs, and others, who were discharged within that period 10 November 1982 to 7 April 1989 apart from those members discharged for reasons in Serials 2, 5, 6, and 7 have satisfied me on the balance of probabilities that the Ministerial Directive was a material consideration of discharge authorities when exercising powers afforded them under the Manual.”